marioc5823-maker/homelab-server/readme.md

 **Lessons Learned:**

 This project has overall helped me understand being in the positon of a system administrator.
-Since starting this project, my linux skills and management have
+Since starting this project, my linux s

 Demo/Screenshots: